 Given the state of the pandemic in California at this time, the University of Redlands must begin the next semester/session with remote teaching and learning.
 We will continue offering classes remotely until state and county guidance indicates we can pivot and bring students back to our campuses, at which point we will begin the process of reintroducing in-person and hybrid experiences with all necessary safety protocols.

 Classes are currently in a remote format.
 No matter the modality in which they are teaching—online, in-person, or hybrid—U of R professors across the University are working hard to offer an engaging and personalized education.
 Faculty members remain committed to developing meaningful connections within and outside of classes.

 Throughout the summer, faculty have researched and participated in workshops on the best practices for online teaching and learning.
 Also, the University has had the opportunity to invest in enhanced technology to help ensure students have a high-quality experience.
 This includes upgrading on-campus classrooms that faculty can use to provide instruction using fast, stable internet connections, as well as ensuring technology assistants are available to help if connection or software difficulties arise.

 The U of R Information Technology Services (ITS) instructional technology team is making additional time available to help faculty members to meet the needs of the current situation.
 In particular, the team can help:

 The team is available to faculty for virtual consultation and phone support.
 Faculty can:

-The University has partnered with Loma Linda University to offer walk-in medical services for the homeless during the California “stay at home” period.
-The situation has closed many private shelters that previously offered homeless services.
+The University partnered with Loma Linda University to offer walk-in medical services for the homeless during the California Phase 2 “stay at home” period.
+The situation closed many private shelters that previously offered homeless services.